ongr-io/SettingsBundle/README.rst

 .. code-block:: twig

-<div>{{ fox_show_setting('count_per_page', 'object') }}</div>
+<div>{{ ongr_show_setting('count_per_page', 'object') }}</div>

 ..

-To see this button you need to log in as Power User and enable "live settings".
+To see this button you need to log in as Admin and enable "live settings".
 After this button appears just click on it and you will be redirected to edit page where you can set or update value of the setting.

 ## Injecting Settings to Services

 Injecting settings we made as simple as it can be.
-To inject setting you only need to create setter method and add `fox_admin.setting_aware` tag to service declaration:
+To inject setting you only need to create setter method and add `ongr_admin.setting_aware` tag to service declaration:

 .. code-block:: yaml

     services:
         ongr_admin.demo_service:
-            class: %fox_admin.demo_service.class%
+            class: %ongr_admin.demo_service.class%
             tags:
-                # This is an example how fox-admin can be used
+                # This is an example how ongr-admin can be used
-                - { name: 'fox_admin.setting_aware', setting: 'count_per_page' }
+                - { name: 'ongr_admin.setting_aware', setting: 'count_per_page' }

 ..